Oblivion908/elixirschool/lessons/en/ecto/associations.md

     field :title, :string
     field :tagline, :string
     has_many :characters, Friends.Character
-    has_one :distributor, Friends.Distributor # I'm new!
+    has_one :distributors, Friends.Distributor # I'm new!
   end
 end
 ```